 |Exhibit 3.
 Support costs for the period's Alpha and Beta production.
 These costs are also known as indirect costs and overhead.|

-The simple cost allocation method appearing here uses only the indirect cost total from Exhibit 3's bottom line.
+The simple cost allocation method appearing here uses only the indirect cost total from the Exhibit 3 bottom line.
 Here, the total indirect cost line is the cost pool for allocation later to individual product units.
 A more complex example could, of course, use single items (e.g. Purchasing materials) as cost pools and then allocate each pool's costs by its own rules.

 For this example, however, putting all indirect costs into a single cost pool is appropriate because allocation percentages will derive from a single direct cost item.
 That direct cost item is known as a cost base.

 Selecting a Cost Base for Allocation

 In traditional cost accounting, firms usually allocate the indirect cost total (cost pool), based on proportional usage of a designated resource they can measure directly (the cost base).
 This approach is production volume based (PVB) cost allocation.

 Under PVB cost allocation, the total indirect cost could be allocated to each product based on factors such as the: